Introducing vSAN 6.6

 With all of these features and enhancements, vSAN 6.6 is by far the biggest release to date!
 VMware vSAN continues to innovate at a rapid pace, bringing enterprise security, performance, availability, and management to today’s software defined infrastructure.
 Be sure to check out Virtual Blocks and StorageHub for more information about vSAN 6.6.

-To get a deeper dive on vSAN 6.6, register for these upcoming events:
+To get a deeper dive on vSAN 6.6, register for these on-demand webcasts: